framely/community/docs/reference/quickstarts/pingpong.md

    ::: warning Need To Know
    In OpenCUI, a label is not a name but an identifier that is independent of the language used.
 The Skill Label, being a type of label, should adhere to the following guidelines:
    - It should start with a capital letter.
-   - It should be between 2 to 100 characters in length.
+   - It should be between 2 and 100 characters in length.
    - It should only contain letters, digits, and underscores.

    <br>